GeraldWodni/f/UBUNTU_INSTALL.md

 (sudo) make install
 ```

 Your system is now ready for installation.
-See (README.md)[README.md].
+See (README.md)[README.md] next.